 Food safety and quality control

-→ Have their own laboratory
+→ Have an in-house laboratory

 → Guarantee filtration and stability